d1One/NIPatcher/README.md

 * 4 - (Optional) Press `Codesign` - this is mostly only required for Ableton Live users.<br>
 * 5 - Open the NIPatcher folder on your Desktop and simply move each modified file into its respective shortcut and confirm you want to overwrite the unmodified version.<br>

-*If you dont codesign I step 4 MacOS will claim the app is damaged, if that happens simply right-click it and select `Open`.
+If you don't codesign in Step #4 MacOS will think the app is damaged, if that happens simply right-click it and select `Open`.

 #### Why so many steps?
 <details>